nutritionfactsorg/daily-dozen-ios/Docs/DeveloperNotes.md

 - Apple Vision - Out of scope.
 - iPhone - iOS 15.1 or later.
 Directly supported.
 - iPad - iPadOS 15.1 or later.
 Indirectly supported as an iOS app
 - iPod Touch - iOS 15.
-Last iOS verion for iPods.
+Last iOS version for iPods.
 Directly supported iOS.
 - Mac - macOS 12.0 or later on a Mac with Apple M1 chip or later.
 Indirectly supported as a built-for-iOS app which happens to run on some Mac computers.

 > _Note: Although the app can run on iPadOS and the newer ARM-based macOS, iOS on iPhone is the primary scope for the source code in this repository at this time._